Analyse

 Open Store from a Server or Network to see:

-• Revenue in the selected time range
+• Revenue in the selected time range (with change vs the previous period)

 • Top packages ranked by revenue and purchase count